mlechavez/drinkaholic/README.md

 # Drinkaholic
-A simple static website.
+Simple responsive static webpage.
 It is designed using photoshop.